aurHin/acetylation_conservation/README.md

 *peak_OL_CNS.sh*

-Takes macs2peak file and return a bed with an additional column which containe "noCSoverlap" or "CSoverlap" for each peak.
+* takes macs2peak file and creat a subset file with only peaks that OL with CNS.
 1bp overlap is sufficient to qualify the whole peak as CNSoverlap.

-*AddConservationColumnTomacs2.R*
+* passes .bed and CS.bed as argumenta in *AddConservationColumnTomacs2.R*.
+* returns a bed with an additional column which contains "noCSoverlap" or "CSoverlap" for each peak.

+chr1	4598797	4599054	MACS2_peak_14	noCSoverlap
+chr1	4613913	4614257	MACS2_peak_15	noCSoverlap
+chr1	4622998	4623355	MACS2_peak_16	CSoverlap
+chr1	4640279	4641967	MACS2_peak_17	noCSoverlap